BearWare/TeamTalk5Setup/Manual/userinterface.md

 - **Kick**
     - **Kick from channel**
         - Kick the user out of the channel.
+    - **Kick and Ban From Channel**
+        - Ensure the user cannot join the channel again by banning either the person's username or IP-address.
     - **Kick from server**
         - Kick the user off the server so the person has to log in again.
-    - **Kick and Ban**
+    - **Kick and Ban From Server**
-        - Kick the user off the server and ban the user's IP-address.
+        - Kick the user off the server and ban the user's username or IP-address.
 Only users with the
           [User can ban users from server](@ref useraccountsdlg) *user-right* can do this.